- SENATORS' STATEMENTS

 Instead of focusing on in-depth studies and various public policy options in order to address the issues raised by the bill, Parliament must now bring its attention to bear on Senator Chaput's bill in particular.
 The bill does not provide for other options to be studied.
-Some issues will not be addressed and no other options will be examined.
+Some issues will not be addressed, and no other options will be examined.

 Focusing on a bill could be counterproductive because it postpones an in-depth study of the issue.
 In fact, it could postpone the study of positive results for quite some time.
-Instead of studying a bill, the Official Languages Committee could have examined the type and scope of the problems that Bill S-211 attempts to remedy.
+Instead of studying a bill, the Official Languages Committee could have examined the nature and scope of the problems that Bill S-211 attempts to remedy.
 The bill does not identify or explore other pertinent issues, and it fails to explore other potential solutions that could be studied by the government and Parliament.